Our Latest Appeals

 At WorldShare, we believe God is calling us to act.
 As Jesus taught in the Parable of the Good Samaritan, we are to love our neighbour as ourselves.
 Today, our neighbours in Gaza are crying out for help.

-Girls’ Housing Emergency Appeal
+Girls’ Dormitory Appeal

 Jan 2025